opulencephp/docs/installing.md

 rdev/views
 ```

-<a id="after-installing"></a>
+<a id="apache-config"></a>
-#### After Installing
+#### Apache Config
-After you've finished installing RDev, run `composer dump-autoload -o`.
-You need to make RDev's "tmp" directory writable from PHP.
-For example, run `chmod -R 777 tmp`.
+RDev needs a few things to be setup in Apache:

+* RDev's "tmp" directory needs to be writable from PHP
+  * `chmod -R 777 {PATH_TO_RDEV}/tmp` can accomplish this
-If using Apache, change your Document Root to RDev's "public" directory (usually "/var/www/html/public").
-Finally, enable .htaccess files in your Apache config by setting `AllowOverride` to "All" for the "public" directory.
+* Apache's `DocumentRoot` needs to be set to RDev's "public" directory (usually "/var/www/html/public")
+* .htaccess needs to be enabled by setting the Apache config's `AllowOverride` to "All" for the "public" directory

-That should be it.
-Load up your website in a browser, and you should see a basic website explaining on how to start customizing it.